Pennsylvania's State Correctional Institutions

 (Listed in order of their openings)

 (Huntingdon County) opened in 1889, was modeled after the Elmira Reformatory in New York.
 Originally the Huntingdon Reformatory for Young Offenders, it was later used for "defective delinquents" until 1960.
-Today, SCI Huntingdon houses adult male offenders.
+Today, SCI Huntingdon houses adult male inmates.

 Construction of SCI Rockview

 (Centre County) was begun in 1912, and it opened in 1915.
 Originally planned to replace Eastern and Western Penitentiaries, it became instead the branch prison for Western Penitentiary, housing lesser security risk prisoners, most of whom were employed in Rockview's extensive farm program outside the gates.
-Today, this facility houses adult male offenders.
+Today, this facility houses adult male inmates.

 (Lycoming County) is the diagnostic and classification center for the state's female inmates.
 It was originally opened in 1920 as The Muncy Industrial Home, a training school for female offenders between the ages of 16 and 30.
 Incorporated into the Bureau of Correction in 1953, SCI Muncy houses adult female offenders and also houses all of the state’s female capital case inmates.